-In this chapter, we first introduce RL techniques built on a Markov decision process framework and provide self contained background on RL before we discuss security problems of reinforcement learning.
-Among RL techniques, of particular interest to us are two frequently used learning algorithms: TD($\lambda$) learning and $Q$-learning.
+In this chapter, we first introduce RL techniques built on a Markov decision process framework and provide self contained background on RL before we discuss security problems of RL.
+Among RL techniques, of particular interest to us are two frequently used learning algorithms: TD learning and $Q$-learning.
 We then introduce general security concerns and problems in the field of RL.
-Security concerns arise from the fact that RL technique requires accurate and consistent feedback from environment, timely deployed controls to environment and reliable agents (in multi-agent RL cases) which are hard to guarantee under the presence of adversarial attacks.
+Security concerns arise from the fact that RL technique requires accurate and consistent feedback from environment, timely deployed controls and reliable agents, which are hard to guarantee under the presence of adversarial attacks.
 The discussion of general security concerns in this chapter invokes a large number of interesting problems yet to be done.
 In this chapter, we focus on one particular type of problems where the cost signals that the RL agent receives are falsified or manipulated as a result of adversarial attacks.
-In this particular type of problems, a general formulation of attack models is discussed by defining the objectives, information structure and the capability of an adversary.
-We analyze the attacks on both TD($\lambda$) learning and $Q$-learning algorithms.
+In this particular type of problems, a general formulation of attack models is discussed by defining the objectives, information structure and the capability of the adversary.
+We analyze the attacks on both TD learning and $Q$-learning algorithms.
 We develop important results that tell the fundamental limits of the adversarial attacks.
-For TD($\lambda$) learning, we characterize how much approximation error can be induced by the adversary attacks on the cost signals.
+For TD learning, we characterize the bound on the approximation error that can be induced by the adversarial attacks on the cost signals.
 The choice of $\lambda$ does not impact the bound of the induced approximation error.
-In $Q$-learning scenario, we aim to address two fundamental questions.
-The first one is to understand the impact of the falsification of cost signals on the convergence of $Q$-learning algorithm.
-The second one is to understand how the RL algorithm can be misled under malicious falsifications.
-This chapter ends with an educational example that explains how the adversarial attacks on cost signals can affect the learning results in TD($\lambda$) learning.
+In the $Q$-learning scenario, we aim to address two fundamental questions.
+The first is to understand the impact of the falsification of cost signals on the convergence of $Q$-learning algorithm.
+The second is to understand how the RL algorithm can be misled under the malicious falsifications.
+This chapter ends with an educational example that explains how the adversarial attacks on cost signals can affect the learning results in TD learning.